rajeswarianamalaboina/Angular2/README.md

 json-server --watch db.json

-db.json file is already in root directory of this application.
+db.json file is already created in root directory of this application.